PeterCullenBurbery/PeterCullenBurbery/README.md

 I use Windows 10 Education for my operating system.

  I am working on writing good code.
+I would like to encourage developers to write good code.
  I hope to do this by using version control to store history with GitHub instead of just copying the file to a backup directory on my computer.
 I realize some of my commits to GitHub are pretty large and others are pretty small, but I think using GitHub is better than just doing file-1, file-2, file-3 and making a copy every time with a number attached or the date-time attached to the file name for version history.
 I am using GitHub and GitHub Desktop.
  I am using Mathematica 13.3 Prerelease version currently.
 I have published content to the Wolfram paclet repository at paclets.com and the Wolfram Function Repository and the Wolfram Data Repository and the Wolfram Data Repository and Wikimedia Commons.